roboshoes/grunt-json-bake/README.md

 The `resultType` can have the values `json` or `string`.
 If the `resultType` is `json`, then the file is included as a parsed JSON object.
 If the `resultType` is `string`, then the file content is included as a string.
 If the file content consists of multiple lines you can define the `separator` to connect the lines.

 #### options.variables
 Type: `Object` with keys and values.
 Default value: `"{}"` (empty object).

 This is used to define variables that will be replaced by their corresponding values.
-The variables can be used anywhere in the json file(s), by wrapping the variable name with "@".
+The variables can be used anywhere in the json file(s), by wrapping the variable name with `"@"`.
+The variable definition style can be changed with the next setting.

+#### options.variableRegex
+Type: `Object` with keys and values.
+Default value: `/@(\w+)@/g`

+This Regex is used to parse all string values in the JSON files to swap them for their counterpart in the `options.variable` object.
+By default is would look like `"some/@foo@/path"`.

 ### Usage Examples